laro/Cilia/2 Standard Lib/7 File & Network.md

 - `LocalListener::listen(String name) -> LocalListener`
     - Creates a local listener identified by `name`.
     - Throws if the name is already in use or cannot be registered.
+      &nbsp;
 - `listener.accept() -> LocalConnection`
     - Waits until a client connects and returns the connection.
     - Blocks until a connection is available.